ditadewindita/CryptComm/README.md

 # CryptComm
 Author: Haerunnisa Dewindita

-LAN based encrypted messaging system created during HackFSU.
+CryptComm is a LAN based encrypted messaging system created during HackFSU.
 Front-end done in HTML/CSS with Bootstrap and Jinja.
 Back-end done with Python and SQL with a Django Framework.

 Repository currently only holds website with encrypted user login.